 Acacia Flower

 In some recipes, elderflower heads are battered and deep-fried.
 In such recipes, you can use acacia flowers to replace elderflowers.
 Acacia flowers are edible and they taste like elderflower, especially after frying.
-The sweet floral flavor of the acacia flower is a great addition to recipes that calls for a floral taste.
+The sweet floral flavor of the acacia flower is a great addition to recipes that call for a floral taste.

 Vanilla + Orange Peels